 Advertised as ‘much more than a car company’ and one whose aspiration is to ‘shape a joyful lifestyle for their users’, the company is currently living up to its mantra.
 Focused not just on beautifully designed electric cars (plus a fantastic ‘care’ package of free quality assurance, free road assistance, free car connectivity services, plus free repairs and maintenance as standard should you buy one), autonomous driving is also on the agenda, and is an area in which the company is heavy investing.
 Additionally, rather than charging batteries, NIO have chosen a battery ‘swap’ route, and have already established 143 battery-swapping stations across 64 cities in China.

-Not content with shaking up the EV car market, the company is also involved in the FIA Formula E Championship, and has launched a lifestyle brand called NIO Life, collaborating with over 500 independent designers to create lifestyle products with a purpose, from homewares, clothing and even an award—winning smart scooter.
+Not content with shaking up the EV car market, the company is also involved in the FIA Formula E Championship, and has launched a lifestyle brand called NIO Life, collaborating with over 500 independent designers to create lifestyle products with a purpose, from homeware to clothing, to even an award-winning smart scooter.
 Innovation all round, it seems.

 Future tech to out (sun)shine the others